-4.25 Record keeping
+4.29 Record keeping

-The importance of good, clear child welfare and child protection record keeping has been highlighted repeatedly in national and local Serious Case Reviews.
+The importance of good, clear child welfare and child protection record keeping has been highlighted repeatedly in national and local Serious Case Reviews (to become Child Safeguarding Practice Reviews).

 The common law of confidentiality, Data Protection and Human Rights principles must be adhered to when obtaining, processing or sharing personal or sensitive information or records.
 In summary, the Data Protection Act requires that records should be securely kept, accurate, relevant, up to date and kept for no longer than is necessary for the purpose for which they were made.